H12324/ECE444-F2023-Assignment1/README.md

 ![S6](S6Rebase.png)

-Realized I didn't do that the command correctly so to fix it did this
+Realized I didn't do the command correctly so to fix it did this

 ![S7](S7Rebase.png)